aliceliveprojects/WildLoggingDBParent/ThirdPartyAuthentication.md

 </body>
 ```

 > Replace your `index.html` file's body element with the one above.
 We have added a button that takes you directly to the admin state, but only if you have logged in.
-We have also added  buttons that are very similar to the buttons on the login page of the SPWA, where the login and logout buttons are only displayed based on whether the user has logged in or not.
+We have also added buttons to the header that are very similar to the buttons on the login page, where the login and logout buttons are only displayed based on whether the user has logged in or not.

 There are also some changes that need to be made to app.js for the changes in index.html to work properly.